easton-morris/chase-me/README.md

 ```

 7. Go to [The Pokémon TCG API](https://dev.pokemontcg.io/) and create an account.
-User their documentation to obtain an API key.
+Use their documentation to obtain an API key.

 8. Make a copy of the .env.example file and name it .env.
 Then, update the config
 values with your Database name, API key, and Token Secret for JSON Web Tokens.